 But something’s been missing.
 Although good ol’ fashioned Search campaigns will remain integral to advertisers’ strategies for years to come, another type of Google Ads campaign has become incredibly important to the success of many small businesses: Shopping campaigns.

-The ecommerce explosion we’ve witnessed in recent years is precisely why we launched WordStream Advisor for Ecommerce—a software solution built specifically for online retailers—this past spring.
-Today, I’m excited to announce that we’ve taken another big step to more effectively serve the needs of ecommerce advertisers.
+Today, I’m excited to announce that we’ve taken a big step to more effectively serve the needs of ecommerce advertisers.

 As of now, the Google Ads Performance Grader provides detailed, actionable insights into both Search and Shopping campaigns!

 Here’s how it works.
 When you connect your Google Ads account to the Grader—which, by the way, is completely safe and secure—it will automatically detect whether you’re spending money on Shopping campaigns.
 If you are, you’ll get two complete performance reports in one: one for your Search campaigns, and one for your Shopping campaigns.
 Of course, if you’re advertising solely on Shopping—not at all on Search—you’ll still get performance report.

 Let’s get a sense of what your Google Shopping performance report will look like.

 A look at the new Google Shopping performance report

 When your performance report is ready for review, you’re greeted with three high-level metrics.
 In the case of this example, those metrics are click-through rate, Shopping conversions, and impression share lost.
 Depending on which areas of your account need the most work, the metrics you see in this part of the report may vary.